HCI ETC Instructions

 C8–C9: specify the annular, virtual photometric aperture, which collects stray light from around the SNR source, preparing for its subtraction in post-processing

-Table D gives the values of parameters and results summarized in the Reports pane of the Computations tab.
+Table D gives some of the values of parameters and results summarized in the Reports pane of the Computations tab.

 Discussion